Our license server has a list of client PCs for your license. When the license is created, this list is empty.

 When changing hardware in a PC the fingerprint may change.
-We understand this and that PCs gets replaced, break etc. We also understand the need to move licenses around from time to time.
-We therefore allow customers to reset the list up to four times a year by sending a reset request to support.
+We understand this and that PCs get replaced, break, etc. We also understand the need to move licenses around from time to time.
+We, therefore, allow customers to reset the list up to four times a year by sending a reset request to support.

 Customers can also ask to see the list at any time by emailing support.

-To avid losing control of the seats, we recommend that you do a start on all client PCs directly after a reset to lock the license to those PCs.
+To avoid losing control of the seats, we recommend that you do a start on all client PCs directly after a reset to lock the license to those PCs.

 We provide two different ways your PCs can be identified to us.

 The default way is that you enter a license key that will be stored on the computer and that will help us know who you are and what license the PC is connected to.
 You need to enter this key on each machine.